IrynaSabinina/codelab-ai-genkit-rag/README.md

 ## Getting Started

-First, update `src/lib/genkit/genkit.config.js` with your own Firebase project id and login using `gcloud auth application-default login`.
+First, update `src/lib/genkit/genkit.config.js` with your own Firebase project id and login using `gcloud auth application-default login`. <------ THIS DOESN'T WORK, I WOULD RECOMMEND TO DO IT  LIKE : firebase init <---------
 See [Genkit documentation](https://firebase.google.com/docs/genkit/plugins/vertex-ai) for more information.

 Then install the dependencies: